Illustration of a man doing a barbell overhead press.

 When your technique is solid, the best way to keep gaining strength is to bulk up the relevant muscles.
 To overhead press more weight, you’ll need bigger shoulders, bigger traps, and bigger triceps.
 There are three approaches we can take to make those muscles bigger, in order of importance:

 • Overhead press variations: the best way to get stronger at the overhead press is to do variations of the overhead press.
 We can do the standing barbell overhead press, the standing dumbbell press, the seated overhead press, and so on.
-All of the muscle we build with these lifts will directly increase our overhead press strength.
+All of the muscle mass we build with these lifts will directly increase our overhead press strength.

 • Assistance lifts: after we’ve done our overhead pressing, we can do lifts that work a similar movement pattern.
 This will give our joints a bit of a break from the repetitive strain, it will help us build more balanced musculature, and most of the muscle we build will help us improve our overhead press.